LucasDelfino92/morrowindsharp/mw#.md

 [**Harder Barter**](https://drive.google.com/file/d/1uKuRcF3lGuWGh0JCPQ668vuyjyAGonFI/view?usp=sharing)
 Dynamically adjusts how much merchants will pay for items.
 Items worth more than 10 gold will be considerably cheaper as they rise in price.

-> This mod will need to be downloaded and installed manually.

-> This is an edit of [**Harder Barter**](https://www.nexusmods.com/morrowind/mods/46188) that fixes a bug with the price calculation while also being more forgiving.
+> This edit of [**Harder Barter**](https://www.nexusmods.com/morrowind/mods/46188) fixes a bug with the price calculation while also being more forgiving.

 [**Limited Leaping**](https://www.nexusmods.com/morrowind/mods/46299)
 Puts optional restrictions on jumping, including a cooldown and/or minimum fatigue.